Shun Yamaguchi

-Shun Yamaguchi (山口 俊, Yamaguchi Shun) is a Japanese professional baseball pitcher for the Yomiuri Giants of Nippon Professional Baseball (NPB).
-He previously played for the Yokohama BayStars/Yokohama DeNA BayStars of the Nippon Professional Baseball (NPB), and for the Toronto Blue Jays of Major League Baseball (MLB).
+Shun Yamaguchi (山口 俊, Yamaguchi Shun) is a Japanese former professional baseball pitcher.
+He played in Nippon Professional Baseball (NPB) for the Yokohama BayStars/Yokohama DeNA BayStars and Yomiuri Giants, and in Major League Baseball (MLB) for the Toronto Blue Jays.

 He is the first Japanese player to make his MLB debut with the Blue Jays, and also the first MLB player who had never played for any baseball teams in the United States.
+All previous Japanese players who were on the Blue Jays had already debuted for other MLB teams.

 Career

 Yokohama DeNA BayStars

 The Yokohama BayStars selected Yamaguchi in the first round in the 2005 Nippon Professional Baseball draft.
 He began his professional career with the Yokohama BayStars in 2006.
 In 2007, Yamaguchi recorded a 6.30 ERA in only 6 appearances for the main club.
 He improved in 2008, registering a stellar 0.76 ERA across 16 appearances.
-In 2009, he pitched in 51 games, recording a 5-4 record and 3.27 ERA.
+In 2009, he pitched in 51 games, recording a 5–4 record and 3.27 ERA.
 In 2010, Yamaguchi pitched to a 2.62 ERA with 78 strikeouts in 68.2 innings pitched, earning all-star honors for the first time.
 In 2011, he logged a 2.49 ERA with 48 strikeouts in 61.1 innings of work, and notched his second all-star selection.
 The next year, Yamaguchi pitched to a neat 1.74 ERA with 62 strikeouts in 60 games.
 He struggled in 2013, however, notching a 5.40 ERA across 44 appearances.
-He improved his performance the next year, recording a 8-5 record and 2.90 ERA in 33 games for Yokohama.
-In 2015, Yamaguchi pitched to a 3-6 record and 4.49 ERA in 20 appearances for the BayStars.
+He improved his performance the next year, recording a 8–5 record and 2.90 ERA in 33 games for Yokohama.
+In 2015, Yamaguchi pitched to a 3–6 record and 4.49 ERA in 20 appearances for the BayStars.
 In 2016, Yamaguchi earned all-star honors for the third time, notching an 11-5 record and 2.86 ERA on the year.
 He became a free agent after the season.

 Yomiuri Giants

 Yamaguchi signed with Yomiuri Giants in 2017 for the ensuing season.
 On the year, he logged a 6.43 ERA in only 4 games.
 On July 27, 2018, Yamaguchi threw a no-hitter against the Chunichi Dragons.
 On the season, he recorded a 3.68 ERA and 9-9 record in 30 games for Yomiuri.
 In 2019, he posted a 15–4 record (.789 winning percentage) that led Japan's Central League, along with a 2.91 ERA and 188 strikeouts over 170 innings.
 After the season, on October 1, 2019, he was selected for the Japan national baseball team at the 2019 WBSC Premier12.
 After the 2019 WBSC Premier12, on November 18, 2019, Giants held a press conference announcing the team has allowed Yamaguchi to enter the posting system to play in Major League Baseball (MLB).
-Paperwork for the posting was completed on December 3, 2019 and Yamaguchi became the first player in Giants history to be posted.
+Paperwork for the posting was completed on December 3, 2019, and Yamaguchi became the first player in Giants history to be posted.